Venafi/vmware-avi-connector/README.md

 ```

 To support a password shared credential, the "x-credential" mapping definition keys MUST include the key "password".
 The value is the connection property where the shared credential password value is placed.

+Each time an operation is performed the shared current version of the shared credential is retrieved and the values copied into the connection properties.

 ## Data Security
 All properties with an "x-encrypted" flag with a value of true are encrypted by the browser using the customer's Venafi Satellites data encryption key.
 When a machine connector request is received by a Venafi Satellite, the request identifies which property values are encrypted.
 Those values are then decrypted by the Venafi Satellite to their clear text values.
 Next, a new request body (including the now decrypted values) is generated and then encrypted using a key that is exclusive to the machine connector.